DiptoChakrabarty/go-gin-movies/README.md

 - This is a simple API developed using gin framework in go
 - Makes use of sqlite3 as database
 - Functonalities add,view,delete,update movies in database
-- Users can login and jwt is generated
+- Users can register themselves and then login for which jwt is generated

 # How to Run